thirdweb-dev/typescript-sdk/docs/sdk.nftmodule.getall.md

 ## NFTModule.getAll() method

-Fetches all NFTs that are contained by the module.
+Fetch all NFTs that are contained by the module

 <b>Signature:</b>